+It is so easy to make coconut milk from shredded coconut.
 Coconut milk is a very nutritious alternative to cow’s milk – for those who are allergic, vegan, or just want to switch to a healthier alternative.
-Unfortunately, many of the coconut milks in the store contain additives, sweeteners and preservatives that I’m not comfortable consuming.
+Unfortunately, many of the coconut milks in the store contain additives, sweeteners and preservatives that I’d rather not consume.
 So, I make my own!

 Coconuts Are SO Nutritious!